arlophoenix/swiss-pairing-cli/README.md

 ## Features

-- Generate Swiss pairings for a given list of players
+- Generate Swiss pairings for a given list of teams
 - Specify the number of rounds for the tournament
 - Easy-to-use CLI interface